michaelkeiluweit/helper-commands-unofficial-oxid-docker-stack/README.md

 ## Mac
 Since the performance of the volumes are way too slow to work with, another tool is needed to increase the speed: docker-sync.
-How to install docker sync: https://github.com/michaelkeiluweit/OXID_Docker_Stackv2_4Mac
+How to install docker sync: https://github.com/michaelkeiluweit/OXID_Docker_Stackv2_4Mac.
+Always use `dstart` to boot a container, since `docker-compose up` doesn't include the necessary docker-comopose.dev.yml file and docker-sync wan't work correctly.